Skip to content

 Credentials

-Trinsic currently uses a verifiable credential format that complies with the W3C Verifiable Credential Data Model, but we’re watching competing standards as they evolve as well (e.g. IETF ACDCs, ISO 13018-5, Anoncreds, etc).
+Trinsic currently uses a verifiable credential format that complies with the W3C Verifiable Credential Data Model (and that's why they're “standardized”), but we’re watching competing standards as they evolve as well (e.g. IETF ACDCs, ISO 13018-5, Anoncreds, etc).
 For more details on the standards we use, see Standards.

 Verifiable credentials are unique from other kinds of digital documents because they enable you to verify the following things: